dotnet/runtime/docs/design/datacontracts/StressLog.md

     }
 }

+// Return messages going in reverse chronological order, newest first.
-IEnumerable<StressMsgData> GetStressMessages(ThreadStressLog threadLog, uint formatVersion)
+IEnumerable<StressMsgData> GetStressMessages(ThreadStressLog threadLog)
 {
-    uint stressMsgHeaderSize = Target.GetTypeInfo(DataType.StressMsgHeader).Size!.Value;
-    uint pointerSize = Target.GetTypeInfo(DataType.pointer).Size!.Value;

-    Data.StressLogChunk currentChunkData = new(Target, threadLog.CurrentWriteChunk);
-    TargetPointer currentReadChunk = threadLog.CurrentWriteChunk;
-    TargetPointer readPointer = threadLog.CurrentPointer;
-    bool readHasWrapped = false;
-    uint chunkSize = Target.ReadGlobal<uint>(Constants.Globals.StressLogChunkSize);

-    TargetPointer currentPointer = threadLog.CurrentPointer;
+    // 1.
+Get the current message pointer from the log and the info about the current chunk the runtime is writing into.
+    //    Record our current read pointer as the current message pointer.

-    // the last written log, if it wrapped around may have partially overwritten
+    // 2.
+The last written log, if it wrapped around may have partially overwritten a previous record.
-    // a previous record.
-Update currentPointer to reflect the last safe beginning of a record,
+    //    Update our current message pointer to reflect the last safe beginning of a record (StressLogMaxMessageSize before our current message pointer)
-    // but currentPointer shouldn't wrap around, otherwise it'll break our assumptions about stress
+    //    without going before the start of the current chunk's buffer.
+Do not update the current read pointer in this way.

+    // 3.
+If the current read pointer is at the end of the chunk (this will never happen on the first iteration), check if current read pointer is at the end of the chunk list.
+    //    Otherwise, skip to step 8.

+    // 4.
+If current chunk is at the end of the chunk list and this thread never wrapped around while writing,
+    //    DONE.

+    // 5.
+Otherwise, get the next chunk in the list.
+    //    The tail will wrap around to the head if the current chunk at the end of the list.
+Record if we have wrapped around.

+    // 6.
+StressLog writes variable-sized payloads starting from the end of a chunk.
+    //    Chunks are zero-initialized, so look in the first StressLogMaxMessageSize bytes, for any non-0 bytes.
+    //    If we find any, that's the start of the first message of the chunk.
+    //    Set the current read pointer to that location.

+    // 7.
+If we didn't find a message before we read a whole message size, there's no message in this chunk (it was freshly allocated),
+    //    DONE.

+    // 8.
+If we have wrapped around while reading, we are reading in the thread's current write chunk, and our current read pointer is ahead of the current message pointer,
-    // log
+    //    DONE.

-    currentPointer = new TargetPointer((ulong)currentPointer - Target.ReadGlobal<ulong>(Constants.Globals.StressLogMaxMessageSize));
-    if (currentPointer.Value < currentChunkData.Buf.Value)
-    {
-        currentPointer = currentChunkData.Buf;
+    // 9.
+Read the messsage at the current read pointer.

+    // 10.
+Advance the current read pointer to the next message (advance by "stress message header size + pointer size * number of arguments").

+    // 11.
+Go to step 3.
 }

-    while (true)
-    {
-        if (readPointer.Value >= currentChunkData.Buf.Value + chunkSize)
-        {
-            if (currentReadChunk == threadLog.ChunkListTail)
-            {
-                if (!threadLog.WriteHasWrapped)
-                {
-                    // If we wrapped around and writing never wrapped,
-                    // we've read the whole log.
-                    break;
+bool IsPointerInStressLog(StressLogData stressLog, TargetPointer pointer) {
+    // For all chunks in all thread stress logs, check if
+    // any pointer-aligned offset in the chunk's data has the value of 'pointer'.
+    // If found, return true.
 }
-                readHasWrapped = true;
-            }

-            do
+// This method is a helper for the various specific versions. protected TargetPointer GetFormatPointer(ulong formatOffset) {
+    if (Target.ReadGlobal<byte>(Constants.Globals.StressLogHasModuleTable) == 0)
     {
-                currentReadChunk = currentChunkData.Next;
-                currentChunkData = new(Target, currentReadChunk);
+        StressLog stressLog = new(Target, target.ReadGlobalPointer(Constants.Globals.StressLog));
-            } while (currentChunkData.Sig1 != 0xCFCFCFCF || currentChunkData.Sig2 != 0xCFCFCFCF);

-            TargetPointer p = currentChunkData.Buf;
-            // StressLog writes variable-sized payloads starting from the end of a chunk.
-            // Chunks are zero-initialized, so advance until we find any data,
-            // ensuring we don't advance more than a full message. while (Target.ReadPointer(p) == TargetPointer.Null
-                && p - currentChunkData.Buf < Target.ReadGlobal<ulong>(Constants.Globals.StressLogMaxMessageSize))
-            {
-                p = new TargetPointer((ulong)p + pointerSize);
+        return new TargetPointer(stressLog.ModuleOffset + formatOffset);
     }

-            if (Target.ReadPointer(p) == TargetPointer.Null)
+    TargetPointer moduleTable = target.ReadGlobalPointer(Constants.Globals.StressLogModuleTable);
+    uint moduleEntrySize = target.GetTypeInfo(DataType.StressLogModuleDesc).Size!.Value;
+    uint maxModules = target.ReadGlobal<uint>(Constants.Globals.StressLogMaxModules);
+    for (uint i = 0; i < maxModules; ++i)
     {
-                // If we didn't find a message before we read a whole message size,
-                // we're done.
-                // This can occur when the chunk was allocated, but no messages were written before dumping the log. break;
-            }

-            // If we found a non-null value, then that's the start of the first message of the chunk. readPointer = p;
-        }

-        // Check if we've read all messages in this thread log. if (readHasWrapped
-            && currentReadChunk == threadLog.CurrentWriteChunk
-            && readPointer > currentPointer)
+        StressLogModuleDesc module = new(Target, moduleTable + i * moduleEntrySize);
+        ulong relativeOffset = formatOffset - cumulativeOffset;
+        if (relativeOffset < module.Size.Value)
         {
-            // We've read all of the entries in the log,
-            // wrapped to the start, of the chunk list,
-            // and read up to the current write pointer.
-            // So we've read all messages.
-            break;
+            return new TargetPointer((ulong)module.BaseAddress + relativeOffset);
         }

-        // Read the message and return it to the caller.
-        StressMsg message = new(Target, readPointer);
-        StressMsgData parsedMessage = GetStressMsgData(message);
-        yield return parsedMessage;

-        // Advance the read pointer
-        // We'll check if we passed the end of the chunk at the start of the loop. readPointer = new TargetPointer((ulong)readPointer + stressMsgHeaderSize + pointerSize * (uint)parsedMessage.Args.Count);
+        cumulativeOffset += module.Size.Value;
     }
-}

-bool IsPointerInStressLog(StressLogData stressLog, TargetPointer pointer) {
-    ulong chunckSize = target.GetTypeInfo(DataType.StressLogChunk).Size!.Value;
-    foreach (ThreadStressLogData threadLog in GetThreadStressLogs(stressLog.Logs))
-    {
-        TargetPointer chunkPtr = threadLog.ChunkListHead;
-        do
-        {
-            if (pointer.Value >= chunkPtr.Value && pointer.Value <= chunkPtr.Value + chunckSize)
-            {
-                return true;
-            }

-            Data.StressLogChunk chunk = target.ProcessedData.GetOrAdd<Data.StressLogChunk>(chunkPtr);
-            chunkPtr = chunk.Next;
-        } while (chunkPtr != TargetPointer.Null && chunkPtr != threadLog.ChunkListHead);
-    }

-    return false;
+    return TargetPointer.Null;
 }
 ```